This article is co-authored by JGL Senior Counsel Virginia (Gia) Grimm and JGL’s law clerk Catherine Plepler.

-Most recently, on May 27, 2026, Assistant U.S. Attorney Brett Shumate of DOJ’s Civil Division issued a memorandum detailing how DOJ plans to accelerate the review of FCA benefits program cases and strengthen the enforcement of these actions.
+Most recently, on May 27, 2026, Assistant U.S. Attorney Brett Shumate of the DOJ’s Civil Division issued a memorandum detailing how the DOJ plans to accelerate the review of FCA benefits program cases and strengthen the enforcement of these actions.

-- permit the relator to proceed with litigation, subject to government supervision, oversight, and “ultimate control of the matter”;
+- permit the relator to proceed with litigation, subject to government supervision, oversight, and “ultimate control of the matter;”

 - conclude further government investigation is required; or